ChrqnosMC/Better-Tricky-Trials-MOD/README.md

-# More Vault MOD
+# Better Tricky Trials MOD
-  Mods that is used as a library for More Vault DP
+  Mods that is used as a library for Better Tricky Trials DP